chennairb/code-of-conduct/README.md

 ## Point of Contact
 The group will have a volunteer acting as a point of contact for complains against violations, whose email-id will be displayed on the website.

+Current Point of Contact: Abhishek (zerothabhishek@gmail.com)

+## Note
+The code of conduct is applicable equally to all members.
+Its important to emphasize that the organizers, moderators, and experienced members are all expected to follow the rules, and can be penalised as appropriate in case of violations.